Education

 Introduction to bookbinding

-In this class you will learn the first principles of hand bookbinding and put them into practice, making hard-cover notebooks with cloth and decorative paper covers.
+You will learn the first principles of hand bookbinding and put them into practice, making hard-cover notebooks with cloth and decorative paper covers.

 An ideal workshop for anyone interested in a taster session before deciding whether to commit to a longer course of instruction.